pauljpark/AmaniClothingCo/README.md

 Runs the server in the backend

+To obtain a connection string, please follow the instructions here: https://gist.github.com/singhayushh/426f10353a8051593828e92c139ebdbc

-In the server directory, create a .env file with this line (connects to the MongoDB database):
+In the server directory, create a .env file with your new connection string (connects to your MongoDB database):

 ```
-ATLAS_URI_GOES_HERE
+ATLAS_URI=YOUR_NEW_CONNECTION_STRING
 ```